|

 not

 always easy and often quite challenging.
-What I find the interesting
+What I find the

 thing is

-that our territory is audio-visual, including television and now of
+that our territory is audio-visual, including television

 course

 (new) digital and online challenges.
-Plus to find out if it is
+Plus to find

 possible

-and feasible to create cross media systems, in our case for
+and feasible to create cross media systems, in our case

 classification and

-informing the parents and public, that are making some sense for
+informing the parents and public, that are making some

 people.